County Clerk - McKinney

 The following may apply for a Birth Certificate:

-You must be a qualified applicant in order to apply for a birth certificate (a parent, including step, grandparent, sibling, spouse, adult child or yourself).
+You must be a qualified applicant in order to apply for a birth certificate (a parent, including step-parent, grandparent, sibling, spouse, adult child or yourself).
 Anyone else must have a signed (original) notarized statement authorizing them (naming them) to pick up the birth certificate.
 This statement must include a copy of your government issued ID.
 The person named in your request must present their original government issued ID also.

 The following information is required: